Foundation Degree In Education (FdA)

 Details: ½ Day Per Week

 Applicants for the Foundation Degree in Education must be employed for at least four hours per week in an appropriate educational role and setting.
 This employment may be paid or voluntary.
 A letter from the applicant’s head teacher/principal/head of department/manager must accompany any application.
 This letter must support the application by confirming the applicant’s involvement in supporting education and state that every effort will be made to support the applicant in undertaking the work-based activities required by the programme.
-The letter must also state that the employee has appropriate and current Disclosure and Barring Service (DBS) clearance.
+The letter must also state that the employee has appropriate and current satisfactory and enhanced Disclosure and Barring Service (DBS) clearance.
 Applicants must have a pass in a Level 3 Vocational qualification*.
 In addition, applicants must have GCSE qualifications in English and Maths at grade C or above, or demonstration of a Level 2 competence in maths and English.
 If English is not your first language you will be expected to have achieved an IELTS score of 6.0 or above.
 All applicants will be interviewed.

 *evidence of suitable work experience will be considered.